-AI: %, %, %, %, %.
+AI: -0.04%, -0.02%, -0.08%, 100.3%, 100.2%.

 RA: %, %, %, %, %.

+On top of ECM-10.0, simulation results of proposed method #2 are reported as below:

+AI:* -0.06%, -0.04%, -0.10%, 100.2%, 100.2%.

+RA: %, %, %, %, %.

 Introduction

 In the current intra prediction design, intra reference samples are selected from the reconstructed areas.
 The unfiltered or 1-2-1 filtered intra reference samples can be used to generate the intra prediction.
 Generally, unfiltered intra reference samples may contain the compression noise while 1-2-1 filtered intra reference samples may over-smooth the sharp edges.

+The intra prediction samples are generated from the intra reference samples.
+In general, the generated intra prediction samples may contain the coding noise since the interpolation and weighting are involved in the intra prediction process.

 Proposed Method

-unfiltered intra reference samples are proposed to be filtered by BF firstly before being used in succeeding processes, such as the 1-2-1 filtering process and the angular-based intra prediction.
-The proposed method is shown in figure 1.
+Bilateral Filtering (BF) can be used to improve the quality of intra reference samples.
+In proposed method#1, unfiltered intra reference samples are proposed to be filtered by BF firstly before being used in succeeding processes, such as the 1-2-1 filtering process and the angular-based intra prediction.
+The proposed method#1 is shown in figure 1.